Millennials are set to become the richest generation in history when an estimated $90 trillion of wealth is passed on.

 Although wills aren’t iron-clad, ensuring that the owner of the estate has professionally prepared legal documents that are regularly updated will mitigate risk.
 There are several important considerations.
 The most common issue faced is when assets are gifted in a Will that aren’t properly structured to pass on.
 Beneficiaries can face complications if the house is held in a different ownership structure (common with investment properties).
 Or, if the house has multiple owners.
 Comprehensive estate planning will help make the process smoother for all parties.

-Have a discussion and make intentions are made clear
+Have a discussion and make intentions clear

 Encourage a conversation where the intentions of the will are verbalised.
 Although this has no legal validity, it will give a clear reference point to the wishes of the deceased and a starting point for constructive decisions about how these assets will be handled when the owner dies.